 Mexico Travel Requirements

-- Mexico City has no travel restrictions, and there’s no need for proof of vaccine or PCR tests on the plane.
+- Mexico has no travel restrictions, and there’s no need for proof of vaccine or PCR tests on the plane.
+Anyone is welcomed to travel to Mexico.

 - However, I always recommend travelers to buy travel insurance, whether you’re traveling for a year or a week.
 These days, it is particularly important to have travel insurance that covers COVID-19.
 Read my travel insurance guide.